 2) What do people who get degrees in optics usually go on to do for work?

 Graduates can do anything from working with medical imaging to analyzing artwork with lasers.
 They can also work for defense contractors and the military.
-Furthermore, there are many opportunities in astronomy and satellite technologies.
+Furthermore, there are many opportunities in astronomy and satellite technologies.3) What drew you to this field?

 I remember a day in physics 2 during high school when we started talking about light.
 My teacher had just revealed the dual nature of light as both a particle and wave.
 I remember being stunned after that revelation and went home that night to talk to my father about how strange light was.
 He told me that there was an entire field dedicated to studying light and its applications: optical engineering.